thegeek-sys/Vault/Class/Multicore/Memory types.md

 Today we have systems capable of 1 ExaFLOP/s (i.e., $10^{18} \text{FLOP/s}$)

+We define the **compute-to-global-memory access ratio** as the number of floating-point calculation performed for each access to the global memory within a region of a program (also knwon as arithmetic/operational intensity, measured in $\text{FLOW}/byte$)

 >[!example]
 >```c
 >pixVal += in[cureRow * w + curCol];